rRrasta/LinuxNetwork/README.md

 ![linux_network](misc/images/linux_network.png)

-Planet Earth, USA, California, Compton, Seb's Jazz Club, nowadays.
+Planet Earth, Seb's Jazz Club, nowadays.

-\> *There's a new jazz band playing at the bar.
+\> *There's a new jazz band playing in the bar.
 Their jazz is a little more energetic than you're used to, although they're certainly talented.*

 `—` Sebastian, you have been sitting behind a desk in the office for a week now.
 Do you think you've learned how to use Linux?
-But given that you called me again in the middle of the week, I think I already know the answer...
+But since you called me back in the middle of the week, I think I already know the answer...

-`—` I'm slowly getting the hang of it, but obviously not as quickly as I'd like.
+`—` I'm slowly getting the hang of it, but obviously not as fast as I'd like.

 `—` Are you ready to go to work tomorrow?

 `—` I don't get it, I just don't get it, man.
-They tell me to work on configuration of networks.
-But to me it's just words.
-I want to meet my young self when I was a stupid kid who took the job as a sysadmin, talk him out of it, explain what's what, but I can't.
+They tell me to work on network configuration.
+But it's just words to me.
+I want to meet my young self when I was a stupid kid who took the sysadmin job, talk him out of it, explain what's what, but I can't.
 What should I do, buddy?

-`—` Well, come on, you shouldn't despair.
-Configuring networks isn't so bad.
-I'd be happy to tell you about it if you answer one question: why did your father get you the job as a sysadmin anyway?
+`—` Well, come on, don't despair.
+Configuring networks isn't that bad.
+I'd be happy to tell you about it if you'd answer one question: why did your dad give you the sysadmin job in the first place?
 I mean, this is his bar, why not here?
-That would be an easier job.
+It would be an easier job.

 `—` Who knows what's on the old man's mind.
-He says something about being independent and broadening your mind...
+He says something about being independent and expanding your mind...

-`—` Well, then, let's keep broadening your mind.
-Get your laptop out, start the virtual machine, I'll show you what's what.
+`—` Well, let's expand your minds.
+Take out your laptop, boot up the virtual machine, I'll show you what's what.

-\> *The regular band replace the new one, the music slows down and the waiter still hasn’t brought your order.*
+\> *The regular band replaces the new one, the music slows down and the waiter still hasn’t brought your order.*

-\> *While Sebastian is hesitatingly start the virtual machine, you decide to share some basic information about networks in Linux.*
+\> *While Sebastian hesitates to start the virtual machine, you decide to share some basic information about networking in Linux.*

 ## Chapter II